dscho/pagefind-xkcd-demo/content/comics/2010-10-15-tech-support.md

 Hairy: Sure.

-[The engineer, a woman with black hair in a ponytail, sits in an office chair at her desk typing on her lap top.
+[The engineer, a woman with black hair in a ponytail, sits in an office chair at her desk typing on her laptop.
 She also has a headset.
 Behind her laptop sits a small penguin doll.
 Cueball talks to her over the phone indicated with zigzag lines.]

 Cueball (on the phone): Hey, so sorry to bother you, but my connection—